fruafr/ansible-fruafr-routeros/fruafr/routeros/README.md

 # ansible-fruafr-routeros

-Ansible collection for Mikrotik RouterOs
+Ansible collection for Mikrotik RouterOs : print configuration, import or export files/backups

 ## Purpose

-The purpose of this collection is to provide Ansible roles to perform high-level tasks on Routerboard such as printing configuration, import and export of backups.
+The purpose of this collection is to provide Ansible roles to perform high-level tasks on Routerboard such as printing configuration, import and export of files/backups.

 It is NOT officially supported by Mikrotik.